Grupo-SEMEAR-USP/swarm_in_blocks/install-clover.md

 ```bash
 pip3 install toml
 ```
-Or, if your *python* commando refers to Python 3
+Or, if your *python* command refers to Python 3
 ```bash
 pip install toml
 ```